ellelang/LRs/Vocabulary Grocery.md

 Did you get all that?
 Remember, CHOOSING either British or American English is YOUR CHOICE!
 But I guarantee, if you focus on American English, people around the world will have a much easier time understanding you!!
 Except if you live IN the UK!!

 A quick recap: **umbrella/brolly**,** **stroller/pram**, **wellies/rainboots**,** **settee/loveseat**, **duvet/blanket**,   box/TV**,  knackered/tired**, **knock off/call it a day**

+### 4/11/2019

+- Egregious: Conspicuously bad or offensive.
+See Synonyms at flagrant.
+- displacement

+LME 66